 At any moment in time, some tasks may be ready to run (meaning that they are able to execute instructions if processor time is made available).
 Others are suspended (meaning they cannot execute until some event occurs) or blocked (meaning that they await access to a shared resource that is currently exclusively owned by another task).
-Suspended tasks may become ready synchronously (as a result of an action taken by a currently running task) or asynchronously (as a result of an action taken by a currently running task) or asynchronously (as a result of an action taken by a currently running task) or asynchronously (as a result of an external event, such as an interrupt or timeout, that is not directly stimulated by the current task).
+Suspended tasks may become ready synchronously (as a result of an action taken by a currently running task) or asynchronously (as a result of an external event, such as an interrupt or timeout, that is not directly stimulated by the current task).